Ukrainian tycoon arrested in French ski resort in bank probe

-PARIS (AP) — A Ukrainian businessman and former lawmaker suspected of embezzling more than $100 million has been arrested at a high-end ski resort in the French Alps, according to Ukrainian authorities.
+PARIS — A Ukrainian businessman and former lawmaker suspected of embezzling more than $100 million has been arrested at a high-end ski resort in the French Alps, according to Ukrainian authorities.

 French police arrested Kostiantyn Zhevago in a hotel in Courchevel on Tuesday based on an international warrant, Ukraine’s State Bureau of Investigations said in a statement.
 It said Zhevago had a court appearance in Chambery scheduled Wednesday as a first step toward eventual extradition.